Analysis | Which constituents should Republican lawmakers listen to?

 Republican legislators are very attuned to Republican voters and probably not terribly concerned about the policy priorities of the Democrats in their districts.
 But they should keep an ear out for the views of those independents (who, in Quinnipiac’s national poll, back Biden’s proposal by a more than 2-to-1 margin).

-Among all of the Republicans in the House and the Senate at this point, only nine of them won election with a level of support less than 5 percentage points higher than the percentage of Republicans in their districts.
+Among all of the Republicans in the House and the Senate at this point, only nine of them won election with a level of support less than five percentage points higher than the percentage of Republicans in their districts.
 Everything above the diagonal line below is a Republican in Congress who received more support in his or her election than the density of Republicans in their district.
 On average, the level of support received was 21 points higher than that density: a 62-point percentage of support and a 41 percent Republican density.

 Those three dots furthest to the right?
 Wyoming’s senators and representative.